JHUDMC/Manual/StaffProtocols.md

 ## Training Overview
 New staff will attend a **mandatory day-long training event** where they will review the information in this manual and meet the rest of the DMC staff.
 Following training day new DMC employees will shadow for their first semester.

-All staff may attend mid-semester refresher trainings or policy update meetings.
+All staff may be asked to attend mid-semester refresher trainings or policy update meetings.